tov/ge211/README.md

 configuration for GE211.
 You shouldn't have to do anything to set it up.
 Otherwise, read on.

 GE211 is configured and built using CMake.
-The easiest way to add this whole respository to your project is to add it as a subdirectory, and then include it in your `CMakeLists.txt` via the `add_subdirectory`
+The easiest way to add the library to your project is to add the whole repository as a subdirectory, and then include it in your `CMakeLists.txt` via the `add_subdirectory`
 command:

 ```CMake